u0953009/11/README.md

         To increase the number of training data, images extracted from experiment videos were added.
 	  <img src="https://raw.githubusercontent.com/u0953009/Binary-Classifier/master/images/350ext/accuracy.png" width="352"        height="238">  <img src="https://raw.githubusercontent.com/u0953009/Binary-Classifier/master/images/350ext/loss.png" width="352"        height="238">
 	 Accuracy range is from 0.96 to 0.97 over 30 epochs.
-	 127 (57 successful + 67 unseuccessful) out of 143 tests are correct. (accuracy 0.88)
+	 127 (57 successful + 67 unsuccessful) out of 143 tests are correct. (accuracy 0.88)

          <p>&nbsp;</p>
 **4. Conclusion**
-   - During the training, there was the most noticaeble improvement in uncessful classification when increasing input dimension from 150x150 to 350x350.
+   - During the training, there was the most noticaeble improvement in unsuccessful classification when increasing input dimension from 150x150 to 350x350.
    - Adding simulation images to train the model didn't make a drastic change even though more than 50% of the number of original images were added.
 It seems that simulation images barely helps to improve classification.
    - When adding extraced images from videos, there was an improvement in sucessuful classification.
    - Model 4 shows 88% accuracy on the test.
 It is a moderate number.
 The model classified unsuccessful photo much better than successful photo.